CumulusNetworks/docs/content/guides/NVUE Command Reference/Action-Commands.md

 ## nv action clear vrf \<vrf-id\> router bgp neighbor \<neighbor-id\> in

 Clears inbound routes for a specific BGP peer in the specified VRF.

+This command do not clear counters in the kernel or hardware and does not reset BGP neighbor adjacencies.

+- When the switch has a neighbor configured with `soft-reconfiguration inbound` enabled, this command clears the routes in the soft reconfiguration table for the address family.
+This results in reevaluating routes in the BGP table against any applied input policies.
+- When the switch has a neighbor configured *without* the `soft-reconfiguration inbound` option enabled, this command sends the peer a route refresh message.

 ## Command Syntax